mcdurdin/render-lizard/README.md

 ![Sample image](sample.jpg)

+## Similar Tools ##

+**New 2020-08-19:** See Lindenberg Software's [ImageCollector](https://bitbucket.org/LindenbergSW/imagecollector/src/master/) for a more polished solution inspired by Render Lizard.

 ## Setup ##

 Data files must at present be put into the filesystem; they cannot be uploaded by the site.
 Data files are a simple text file format.
 See the sample data file